hdg204/DoctorsAsDataScientists/README.md

 ### Solution

-*This will be hidden until the last 10 minutes of the workshop*
+*This will be hidden until the end of the workshop*

 <!--
 ```